ISSUE 03

 EMANUEL

-You know, even if let’s say a brand does a really cool advertising campaign, it’s forgotten about in like two days.
+You know, even if, let’s say, a brand does a really cool advertising campaign, it’s forgotten about in like two days.
 That’s just how quick the machine runs, right?
 And like even all my favorite stories that I shared, they would live for about a week and then people would kind of move on, you know?
 And I was just like, this is not how documentation should work because I think when I decided to make the book, it became more about documentation and history.

 And I think that’s something that I realized while I was working on the book—which is that I have a cool opportunity to immortalize some of these stories.
 And like I can’t just have that in a digital format.
 You know, I love analog stuff and I love a good photo book.
 So as a photographer, I was like, oh this is my first photo book.

-And I think there is something wonderful about feeling something tactile while you’re reading it and I think also how you experience these stories is richer because you’re not distracted by like—oh I’m on Instagram, and I have a text that came in, and I have to do this.
+And I think there is something wonderful about feeling something tactile while you’re reading it.
+And I think also how you experience these stories is richer because you’re not distracted by, like, oh I’m on Instagram, and I have a text that came in, and I have to do this.

 KENNY